QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 ### Approved Paths Filter

 Some filters use regular expressions to ensure that any included file is under a specific path.
-An application may for example only accept included files under the **/languages/**.
+An application may for example only accept included files under the **/languages/** directory.

 An approved paths filter might look like this when implemented in PHP: